samueltauil/servicemesh-bookinfo-gitops/README.md

 The idea of this repo is to use gitops to prepare an environment for a demo deploying Service Mesh and the `bookinfo` sample application.
 We consider you have a fresh install of OpenShift.
+Beyond just `bookinfo`, this repository automates the installation of Service Mesh, Kiali, Jaeger, Elasticsearch and CodeReady Workspaces.

 ## Bootstrap